-Choose the activity or activities that work best for the children in your class.
-As the children play, use the guided conversations to review the Bible story and Bible verse.
+Choose the activity or activities that work best for your class.
+Use the guided conversations to review the Bible story and verse.

 Option 1-Craft

 - Resource 22-R4.

 - Corrugated cardboard.

 - Sandpaper.

 - Clothespins.

 - Glue sticks.

 Instructions

 - 1. For each child, print and cut out a donkey from resource 22-R4 (donkey half), cut corrugated cardboard into an 11" x 17" piece, and cut sandpaper into a 4" x 12" piece. - 2.
 Give each child a paper donkey, a piece of corrugated cardboard, a piece of sandpaper, and two clothespins.
 Write children's names on the back of their cardboard and donkeys. - 3.
 Help children glue the sandpaper along one long side of the cardboard. - 4.
 Children color their donkeys and attach two clothespins to the bottom as legs. - 5.
 Children move their donkeys up and down the path.
 Children will add to this project during Activity Time.